Maxxis ups the performance of its new second generation High Road tyre - Cycling Weekly

 In our Editor’s Choice review, we commented on the original High Road’s ride anywhere level of puncture protection, able to cope with dirty back roads, not just smooth tarmac.
 That’s been augmented in the second generation tyre, with a new anti-puncture layer built into the casing.

 Maxxis says that this new ZK anti-puncture material is made of a liquid crystal polymer fibre.
-Its tests show a 7% increase in puncture protection over the first generation tyre’s K2 breaker.
+Its tests show a seven per cent increase in puncture protection over the first generation tyre’s K2 breaker.

 Tubeless ready option